DavidDTessier/isc2-certifications/Certified Cloud Security Professional/Domain 3 - Cloud Platform and Infrastructure Security.md

             * BIA, RPO, RTO
         * Analysis of the Plan
             * translate BCDR requirements into input to be used in the design phase
+            * identify mitigating controls to be implemented
+            * consider decoupling systems to make BCDR more successful
+            * ensure CSPs and vendors can meet requirements
+            * identify resource requirements (storage, bandwidth, etc.)
         * Risk Assesment
             * assessed for residual risk
         * Plan Design
             * objective into establishing and evaluate candidate architecture solution
+            * Include procedures and workflows
+            * Define owner(s)
+                * Technical
+                * Declaring BCDR event
+                * Communications to cutomers
+                * Internal communications
+                * Decision makers
+            * Describe HOW BCDR plan will be tested
+                * Enterprise-wide testing plans should address every business-related service
+                * Should be fully tested annually with semi-annual training (walkthroughs) or when significant changes occur with business operations
+                * Each line within the business should be fully tested to ensure it will survive
+                * Testing of any exteranl dependencies
 * Implementation of the Plan
     * identify key personnnel is a crucial implementation steps
     * use the design in the plan to implement protections to critical business functions